seqan/seqan/manual/source/Tutorial/JournalSet.rst

 This involves all inserted parts and all parts where the pattern crosses a border to another node.
 So instead of iterating over each position we iterate over the nodes of the Journaled String.
 To do so we have to determine the type of the data structure that is used by the Journaled String to manage the nodes.
-We can use the metafunction :dox:`JournaledString#JournalType JournalType` for this task.
+We can use the metafunction :dox:`JournaledString#JournalType` for this task.
 Afterwards we define an Iterator over the so called ``TJournalEntries`` data structure.

 Again we check first whether the pattern fits into our sequence.